espenak/htmls/README.rst

 We have no HTML API docs at this time.
 This is a very small library, it is less than 200 lines of well documented code.
 So just read ``htmls.py``, or use ``pydoc htmls`` after you have installed the library.

+Also check out the code in ``tests/test_htmls.py``.
+We have 100% test coverage, and the tests are good examples.